This is one of the questions most frequently asked by our private health insurance customers.

 In short, the answer is yes!

-Illnesses that would make moving to another provider difficult include cancer, heart and psychiatric conditions in particular, but even these can qualify for cover subject to certain criteria.
+Illnesses that could make moving to another provider difficult include cancer, heart and psychiatric conditions in particular, but even these can qualify for cover subject to certain criteria.
 In addition, those who’ve had recent cause to visit a consultant or hospital, or those who have treatment pending, might also find it harder to go through this process as well.

 If you’d like an informal chat to find out if you can reduce your private health insurance costs and stay covered for any existing conditions, please give us a call, or fill out our contact form and we’ll ring you back.